 Zone-focusing isn’t difficult, though it does take some time to get used to.
 Even wide-open and close-up, one can estimate the distance quite accurately.
 Other than the lack of practice, shallow depth of field is the only real hindrance when zone-focusing, which isn’t a big problem with Rollei cameras — having a relatively wide 40mm lens and the widest aperture of 𝒇2.8 on all models.

 When I was a preschooler, my grandpa taught me a metre being roughly the width of my extended right arm to my left elbow.
 Today, the metre ends at the left side of my chest.
-My feet, being size men’s 9US, are a bit shorter than a measuring foot.
+My feet, being a size men’s 9US, are a bit shorter than a measuring foot.
 We’re all a little different, but there’s no need for extreme precision.
-The advantage of using your body to measure distance is that, for the people, it’s a natural thing to do.
+The advantage of using your body to measure distance is that, for people, it’s a natural thing to do.

 As with most lenses, up-close distances require some accuracy; as you move further from your subject, this need diminishes.
 The furthest mark, 20’/6m, is so close to the infinity that you can confidently leave your lens in that position and get everything between 10’/3m and the horizon in focus as long as you are shooting at 𝒇16.
 Wider apertures like 𝒇3.5 require to be a little more precise since the depth of field is diminished.